chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 cellxgene does not impose any additional constraints on the `X` data matrix.
 It may be sparse or dense and any numeric [`numpy.dtype`](https://numpy.org/doc/stable/reference/arrays.dtypes.html).

-cellxgene's data requirements are tailored to optimize data reuse.
+cellxgene's matrix layer requirements are tailored to optimize data reuse.
 Because each assay has different characteristics, the requirements differ by assay type.
-In general, cellxgene requires submission of "raw" data suitable for computational reuse when a standard form exists and strongly recommends that a "final" matrix suitable for visualization in the explorer be included.
+In general, cellxgene requires submission of "raw" data suitable for computational reuse when a standard raw matrix format exists for an assay and strongly recommends that a "final" matrix suitable for visualization in the explorer be included.
 So that cellxgene's data can be provided in download formats suitable for both R and Python, the schema imposes the following requirements:

 *   All matrix layers MUST have the same shape, and have the same cell labels and gene labels.
-*   Because it is impractical to retain all barcodes in raw and final matrices, any low quality cell filtering MUST be applied to both.
+*   Because it is impractical to retain all barcodes in raw and final matrices, any cell filtering MUST be applied to both.
     By contrast, those wishing to reuse datasets require access to raw gene expression values, so genes MUST be present in both datasets.
     Summarizing, any cell barcodes that are removed from the data MUST be filtered from both raw and final matrices and genes MUST NOT be filtered from the raw matrix.
 *   Any genes that publishers wish to filter from the final matrix MAY have their values replaced by a language appropriate "null" value (e.g. [`np.nan`](https://numpy.org/doc/stable/reference/constants.html#numpy.nan) for python), which will mask them from exploration.